aanilgeo/noteflix/README.md

 # NoteFlix

-NoteFlix is an AI-powered web app that converts handwritten or printed lecture notes into structured summaries, key concepts, and personalized study recommendations using multimodal LLMs.
+NoteFlix is an AI-powered full-stack web app that transforms handwritten lecture notes into structured summaries, key concepts, and personalized study recommendations using Google Gemini multimodal AI.

 ---